Inedo/inedo-docs/Content/proget/api/pgutil.md

 #### Passwords and Encryption

 Unless you specify the `--plain-text` option, Passwords and API Keys will not be stored in plain text.
-Instead, they will be  obscured from casual consumption using a Data Protection scheme .
+Instead, they will be obscured from casual consumption using a data protection scheme.
 However, note that anyone with `pgutil` will be able to read and decode the password or API key.

 ### Listing Sources { #sources-list }